 The existence of the Garment Center continues to be threatened by new development and production outsourcing.
 These pressures have resulted in the loss of thousands of manufacturing jobs and the crippling of New York City’s ability to serve as the epicenter of research and development for fashion.
 As an organization, we seek to reverse this trend by supporting and advocating on behalf of this culturally and economically important ecosystem of factories, suppliers, and designers to ensure its survival.

 STGC promotes fashion companies and brands who design and produce quality clothing in the Garment District and in New York City.
 There are 24,000 apparel manufacturing jobs in New York City that make this domestic clothing production possible, and STGC creates transparent access to all of these resources for the future designers of America.
 These resources enable new fashion entrepreneurs to start a business and a fashion line leading to the creation of American jobs.
 Whether you are an established or emerging designer, a consumer, a fashion junkie, or simply a concerned American citizen, we ask you to join us in supporting New York’s Garment Center.

 We support factories, suppliers, and designers through education and advocacy.
 We are ambassadors to all programs that support and create awareness for our members.
 There is no other Garment Center in the world like ours.
 The Garment Center is the soul of Midtown Manhattan, and the backbone of the NYC fashion industry.

 To learn more about the history of the Garment Center, its importance, and how it can be revitalized retaining fashion design and manufacturing at its core, please read Made in Midtown and “Making Midtown: A New Vision For a 21st Century Garment District in New York City,” both reports produced by The Design Trust For Public Space in partnership with the Council of Fashion Designers of America.
-You can also read The Municipal Arts Society report “The Garment District New York City 2011 Report“.
+You can also read The Municipal Arts Society report "The Garment District New York City 2011 Report" and their 2017 report.